Cuisinart CBK-200 Bread Machine

 Does anyone know how to overcome this problem?

-Charley Scott April 27th, 2009 at 11:35 pmI’ve had two different models by Black & Decker and both were junk.
+Charley Scott April 27th, 2009 at 11:34 pmI’ve had two different models by Black & Decker and both were junk.
 Next was an Oster that worked well but finally died after a couple of years.
-Current machine is the Cuisinart CBK-200, refurbished model from X-S Cargo for CDN $40.00.
+Current bread machine is the Cuisinart CBK-200, refurbished model from X-S Cargo for CDN $40.00.
 It works as well as the Oster did with no un-mixed ingredients in the corners and no problem removing the loaf.
 This Cuisinart certainly beats the can off the two B&D clunkers.

-Ross Reid April 30th, 2009 at 1:09 pmMy biggest complaint I guess would be that the Mix-in and Remove Paddle signals have very low volume and if I’m not close by I can miss them.
+My biggest complaint I guess would be that the Mix-in and Remove Paddle signals have very low volume and if I’m not close by I can miss them.

-All in all, considering the price I paid, I’m satisfied.
+Ross Reid April 30th, 2009 at 1:09 pmAll in all, considering the price I paid, I’m satisfied.

 I posted a couple months ago about the pan popping problem.
-I seem to have that under control by adjusting the clips on the pan and on the inside walls of the machine.
+I seem to have that under control by adjusting the clips on the pan and on the inside walls of the bread machine.
 I do like the bread this machine makes…especially the crust.
 I ran into another issue about 2 months in: grease/oil from the kneading shaft leaking onto doughs/breads.
 Today I contacted Cuisinart for a replacement and they are shipping me a new pan under warranty.
 I do have to pay to ship the old pan back….no biggie, should cost less than $10 to ship.
 Why is it that bread pans always fail?
 This unit’s pan began failing after no more than 25 loaves.
 Does anyone manufacture a bread maker with a durable pan?

 First, and worst, its mechanical design is flawed.
 During kneading, the tub pops out of contact with the motor below; the machine sounds like it’s still kneading, but the paddle isn’t turning.
 The result is an inedible hunk of wasted ingredients.
 The only workaround I’ve found is to stand at the machine during the entire kneading cycle holding the tub in place.